-SI.
-No. Screening Criteria Assessment of Category(High/ Remarks /Explanatory note for categorisation low) during the construction stage? (significant/limited/ no impacts) will be only short term/ limited environmental impact.
-The proposed lifting stations will be constructed in govt. land, which are open areas.
-Therefore, it will minimise the impact.
-The proposed sewer line will be under the road with minimum 3m or more road width.
+The proposed lifting stations will be constructed in the open areas which will minimise the impact The proposed sewer line will be under the road with minimum 3m or more road width.
 Clearance of vegetation/ tree-cover Low Impact No major tree cutting is required.
-Direct discharge of construction run- off, improper storage and disposal of excavation spoils, wastes and other construction materials adversely affecting water quality and flow regimes.
-Low and short term impact The STP will be SBR type prefabricated units with minimal civil works.
+Direct discharge of construction runoff, improper storage and disposal of excavation spoils, wastes and other construction materials adversely affecting water quality and flow regimes.
+Low and short term impact No such major construction.
+The STP will be SBR type prefabricated units with minimal civil works.
 The laying of sewer lines will not produce any significant amount of waste.
 Laying will cause some traffic disruption of temporary nature.
-Sensitive locations like schools, hospitals will have special problems which will be taken care of during construction.
-Flooding of adjacent areas Low Impact Dewatering for construction will not generate any significant amount of water to flood adjacent areas Back-up power system has been proposed in the pumping stations so that it will not create flooding in case of power failure.
+Sensitive locations like schools, hospitals will have special problems which will be taken Flooding of adjacent areas Low Impact care of during construction.
+Dewatering for construction will not generate significant amount of water to flood adjacent areas Back-up power system has been proposed in the pumping stations so that it will not create flooding in case of power failure.
 Improper storage and handling of substances leading to contamination of soil and water Low and short term impact No such material will be used which may contaminate or create pollution.
 Elevated noise and dust emission Low and short term impact Proper measure will be taken during sewer lying to minimise the noise and dust emissions.
-The Operator has to submit the method statement to comply with Air Act, 1981 & Noise Rules as per EP Act, 1986 before construction.
+The contractor has to submit the method statement to comply with Air Act, 1981 & Noise Rules as per EP Act, 1986 before construction.
 Disruption to traffic movements Low and short term Impact Proper diversion of traffic will ensure less disruption during construction.
 Damage to existing infrastructure, public utilities, amenities etc. Low and short term Impact Utility mapping of the existing infrastructure and relocation of the same if required will minimise the damage on existing infrastructure.
 Failure to restore temporary construction sites Low and short term Impact The roads will be reinstated to its original conditions after lying of sewer line.
-Possible conflicts with and/or disruption to local community No impact The local community will be made aware of the temporary nature of disruption.